 The Story Continues

 With a rich heritage and countless accomplishments, Maidenhead Rowing Club remains a leader in the rowing community.
-Our members are passionate about upholding the tradition of excellence while nurturing the next generation of rowers.
+Our members are passionate about upholding the tradition of excellence whilst nurturing the next generation of rowers.

 For more stories, details and personal memories, you can purchase The History of Maidenhead Rowing Club by Paul Lion, which includes fascinating insights into the club's legacy.
 Contact us at info@maidenheadrc.org.uk for your copy.